Tibule12/ISV-Portal/docs/optional-azure/deploy-node.md

 ## 4) Trigger the GitHub Action

-- Push the config: the workflow `.github/workflows/deploy-node-to-azure.yml` will run automatically on push to `main`, or you can run it manually from the Actions tab.
+- Push the config: the workflow `.github/workflows/deploy-node-to-azure.yml` will run automatically on manual dispatch, or you can run it manually from the Actions tab.
 - The action installs dependencies and then deploys the folder `prototype/node_server` to the App Service.

 ### Local quick deploy (zip deploy)